 Divorce case papers

-The Divorce case papers are the key record series held by State Records relating to divorce.
+The Divorce case papers is our key record series relating to divorce.
 The case papers contain evidence for each particular case including Judicial separations.
 The information in the divorce case papers varies considerably.
 Examples of documents in the case papers include:

 |NRS 21360, [8/3242-47]; Fiche 6130-6410||